devkitPro/deko3d/Primer.md

 void dkDeviceDestroy(DkDevice obj);
 ```

-`DkDevice` is the root object from which all other deko3d objects can be traced back.
-It represents the GPU device, and provides optional mechanisms for customizing the error handling or memory allocation behavior.
+`DkDevice` is the root object from which most other deko3d objects can be traced back.
+It represents the GPU device with a private virtual GPU address space, and provides optional mechanisms for customizing the error handling or memory allocation behavior.

 Field      | Default   | Description
 -----------|-----------|------------------